Know The Raw Dog Food Varieties Available When Switching Your Puppy Over

-Do you wish to feed nutritionally balanced food to your beloved dog?
 Looking for vet-recommended food which can benefit your pet in more ways than one?
 Switching your dog to raw food can be an informed choice.
 Wondering about the best raw food for your pup?
 Read on.

-Vets all over the world are now recommending dog owners to transition their pet to healthy raw food.
+Vets all over the world are now recommending dog owners to transition their pet to healthy raw dog food varieties.
 Be it improving the immune system or enhancing the skin and coat, there are numerous benefits of feeding quality raw dog food.
 But, the various forms that raw food can take makes the process of choosing the best raw pet food really daunting.
 And, with so many options to choose from, deciding on the food that’s right for your dog gets all the more difficult.

 This is perhaps the most popular and healthy variety of raw pet food.
 Along with frozen ingredients, raw products like bones, muscle meats, vegetables, fruits and various other healthy ingredients are grounded and mixed together.
 Once they are formed into various shapes, they are then frozen.
 Since these food varieties are not shelf stable, they must remain refrigerated at all times.

 Regardless of what the age or species of your dog is, feeding frozen raw dog food to your pet can be very beneficial since it is full of enzymes and nutrients.
 However, before serving, these products need to be defrosted in the refrigerator.

 The process of dehydration is one of the oldest food preservation methods.
 Dehydration inhibits the growth of bacteria and moulds since it uses a slowly exposes the ingredients to air.
 The usage of low heat further removes the moisture content from the food.
 The heat applied may alter the texture, taste and nutrients in the food.
 During the dehydration process, some minerals and vitamins break down, thus retaining fewer nutrients when compared to frozen food.
 The texture of dehydrated food is more chewy and brittle than the original ingredients.